 - When you switch on your computer, you can use it without first seeing a login screen.

-Which user name and password do I enter?
+I have a user on my computer.
+So which user name and password do I enter?

 Most computers with multiple users or on a corporate network require you to authenticate in this way.
 For example, on a Windows PC you are typically forced to press Ctrl-Alt-Delete and enter your user name and password.
-When connecting via LogMeIn to such a computer, you will be asked to enter the same user name and password you use when logging in locally.
+When connecting via Pro to such a computer, you will be asked to enter the same user name and password you use when logging in locally.

 On some computers you may be prompted to enter a Computer Access Code.
-Usually you are prompted to create a Computer Access Code when you install LogMeIn to a computer that is not configured to require a Windows or Mac user name and password (when you start the computer, it is ready to go without entering a password).
+Usually you are prompted to create a Computer Access Code when you install the host software to a computer that is not configured to require a Windows or Mac user name and password (when you start the computer, it is ready to go without entering a password).
 The Computer Access Code gives you assurance that only people who know the special code can access your computer.